 Thank you to everyone who has ever supported this event past or present.
 I really mean it when I say this is one of my favorite nights of the year.
 So liberating.
 So fun.
 So bouncy.

 Possibly, the only thing that might have made the night better would be if I hadn’t accidentally thrown my car keys in the dumpster at the end of the night while being a good citizen and picking up trash.
-It was ok though I made my partner dumpster dive to retrieve them.
-She’s still with me today, as my now wife, so I guess it all worked out in the end.
+It was ok though, I made my partner dumpster dive to retrieve them.
+She’s still with me today, so I guess it all worked out in the end.